Additional COVID-19 death reported in Rowan; Cooper announces small business relief - Salisbury Post

 Eligible applicants include amusement parks, banquet halls with catering staff, bars, taverns, night clubs, cocktail lounges, bingo parlors, bowling alleys, dance halls, indoor fitness and recreation centers, movie theaters and museums.

 Business leaders can learn about the MURR program by registering for one of the free educational webinars offered by the Department of Commerce over the next two weeks.
-The webinar schedule and additional information on the program can be found by visiting www.nccommerce.com/murr.
+The webinar schedule and additional information on the program can be found at www.nccommerce.com/murr.

 Additionally, state health officials have launched a COVID-19 exposure notification app called “SlowCOVIDNC” to help North Carolinians slow the spread of the virus by alerting them when they may have been exposed to or near someone who has tested positive for COVID-19.
-The app, which uses Google and Apple’s Exposure Notification System, is anonymous and doesn’t’ collect, share or store personal information or location data.
+The app, which uses Google and Apple’s Exposure Notification System, is anonymous and doesn’t collect, share or store personal information or location data.

 The app is free to download from the Apple App Store or Google Play Store.